rest-for-physics/feminos-daq/README.md

 ### `ROOT` output

-The `ROOT` output is a new feature that allows to store the data in a more efficient way.
+`feminos-daq` maintains the old binary output format (`.aqs`) for compatibility reasons but also writes data to a root file.
+This new output file is recommended over the old binary files as it's more efficient and easier to read.

-It is enabled by default and a root file will be created in the same directory as the binary file.
+The root file will be created in the same directory and with the same name as the binary file.
 Instead of using subruns, the data will be stored in a single file.

 This file is constantly updated as new data is added.
 It can be read as it's being written and a sudden interruption should not corrupt the file.

 The layout of this file has been designed so that the file is as small and easy to read as possible.